 Couple summers ago I tried fresh figs from my uncles tree in California.
 They were probably the BEST thing I ever had!
 I mean California + fruit trees.
 You can’t go wrong there.
 I came back home and bought a tiny little pint at Whole Foods for arm and a leg and of course they were nothing like the ones from my uncles tree.
 So I quickly gave up there.
 Calimyrna Figs however, are probably the next best thing,well not quite as good as fresh but next best thing to figs. With delicate skin, moist flesh and just the right balance of sweet and nutty, they make a great filling for baked goods.
 And these Fig and Walnut Stuffed Cookies are just that.
-Perfect balance of sweet and nutty.
+Perfect balance of sweet and nutty, just like the ones you can buy at this next link to get cookie gifts delivered at home.

 The filling is simply, chopped figs, walnuts, little bit of sugar, and cinnamon.
 I went easy on the sugar but you can certainly add more for a little more sweetness.
 The flaky pastry dough is prepared using greek yogurt and yeast, chilled at room temperature and rolled out.
 PLEASE wait…do not run yet!
 I know what you’re thinking, yeast+rolling pins sound too much work!
 But it’s actually not.